Marc Garneau: Political career

-Garneau has served as the member of Parliament (MP) for the Montreal riding of Notre-Dame-de-Grâce—Westmount, and its predecessor Westmount—Ville-Marie since the 2008 federal election, winning by over 9,000 votes.
-He was re-elected to the House of Commons in the 2011 federal election by 642 votes, and in the 2015 federal election with a majority of over 18,000.
-Previously, he unsuccessfully stood in the riding of Vaudreuil-Soulanges at the 2006 federal election.
+Garneau served as the Member of Parliament (MP) in the Canadian House of Commons for over 14 years.
+He represented two electoral districts during this time, first Westmount—Ville-Marie, and after the 2012 Canadian federal electoral redistribution, Notre-Dame-de-Grâce—Westmount.
+His first attempt to win elected office was unsuccessful, as he placed second in the Vaudreuil—Soulanges electoral district during the 2006 federal election.
+He first won elected office as a result of the 2008 federal election, winning his seat by over 9,000 votes.
+He was re-elected to the House of Commons in the 2011 federal election by 642 votes.
+His electoral district was abolished and he stood for office in the newly created Notre-Dame-de-Grâce—Westmount district for the 2015 federal election.
+He won the election with a majority of over 18,000.

 On November 28, 2012, Garneau announced his candidacy for the leadership of the Liberal Party to be decided in April 2013.
 On March 13, 2013, Garneau formally withdrew his bid for the party leadership.
-On November 4, 2015, Garneau was appointed as Minister of Transport in the 29th Canadian Ministry.
-He became Minister of Foreign Affairs on January 12, 2021 after a cabinet reshuffle.
+On November 4, 2015, Garneau was appointed Minister of Transport in the 29th Canadian Ministry of Prime Minister Justin Trudeau.
+He became Minister of Foreign Affairs on January 12, 2021, after a cabinet reshuffle.